Uptime check

 Checking website status and measuring response time...

 A website status checker tests whether a website is reachable from an external location and measures how the server responds.
-This helps answer a common question quickly: is the website down, slow, or responding normally?
+It answers a common question quickly: is the website down, slow, or responding normally?

 External Reachability